Special Educational Needs and Disabilities (SEND)

 The SEND Co-ordinator Mrs Sarah McLaughlin, who holds the national SENDCO qualification, is based on site at Moreton Say She supports class teachers in making assessments and drawing up individual plans for children with SEND.

-Full details of what we can offer are found in our SEND Local Offer, downloadable below.
+Full details of what we can offer are found in our SEND Information Report, downloadable below.
 This report also signposts parents to Shropshire Council's Local Offer and other useful services such as the Early Help process and the Shropshire Family Information Service.

 We are committed to the full inclusion of all children in school life.
-For more details about our 'Medical Conditions and Medicines Policy' see the ‘Policies and Procedures’ page.
-You may also find the ‘Medical and Health Matters’ page useful.
-Our ‘Accessibility Policy and Plan’ is also on the ‘Policies and Procedures’ page.
+For more details about our 'Medical Conditions and Medicines Policy' please request a copy.
+You may also find our 'Pupil Wellbeing' page useful.
+Our ‘Accessibility Policy and Plan’ is also available to view below.